What is a mandate in anticipation of incapacity?

 Note that one mandatary can assume all of these roles if your mandate in anticipation of incapacity provides for this.

-What can I put in my mandate in anticipation of incapacity?
+What can a mandate in anticipation of incapacity say?

 A mandate in anticipation of incapacity gives the mandatary two fundamental responsibilities: looking after the well-being of an incapacitated person and managing her property.